A-LevelEconomics

 Master A-Level Economics Inflation using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Inflation is the rate at which the general level of prices for goods and services rises, eroding purchasing power.
+Inflation refers to the sustained increase in the general price level of goods and services in an economy over a period of time.
 It is typically measured by the Consumer Price Index (CPI) or the Retail Price Index (RPI).
-Understanding inflation is crucial for analyzing economic performance and policy decisions.
+Understanding inflation is crucial for analyzing economic performance and the impact on purchasing power.

 Key Concepts

-- 5Central banks use interest rates to control inflation.
+• 4Central banks use monetary policy to control inflation.

 Simple Explanation